nicolaroberts/nicolaroberts.github.io/_posts/2015-07-23-r-packages-part-1.md

 For more on versioning packages, see [part 2]({{ site.url }}/r-packages-part-2).

-For more on using the `Authors@R` field to record the package author, maintainer, and other contributers or copyright holders, see `?person`.
+For more on using the `Authors@R` field to record the package author, maintainer, and other contributors or copyright holders, see `?person`.

 For more on choosing a license, see [Hadley Wickham's advice](http://r-pkgs.had.co.nz/description.html#license).
 To specify a non-standard license, write a file `inst/LICENSE`, and use `License: file LICENSE`. *For Sanger work, see CGP wiki on licensing code for external release.*